sanusatyadarshi/algorithms-1/CONTRIBUTING.md

 # Contributing

-We love pull requests from everyone.
+We love pull requests from everyone..
 By contributing to this repository, you agree to abide by the [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Get Started